Yale Galanter

 Yale Lance Galanter (born December 3, 1956) is an American lawyer and legal commentator.
-He is currently a criminal defense attorney based in Miami, Florida.
 He is best known for representing O. J. Simpson through his 2008 Las Vegas robbery case.

 Early life, education and early career

 Galanter was born to a Jewish family in Cherry Hill, New Jersey.
 Galanter first wanted to become a professional golfer, but then he studied law at the University of Miami and Shepard Broad Law Center at Nova Southeastern University.
 He worked as a state prosecutor in Florida at the Miami-Dade State Attorney's Office under future United States attorney general Janet Reno.

 Notable clients

 O. J. Simpson

 Galanter first represented O. J. Simpson in a road rage trial in October 2001.
 He was also Simpson's attorney for the federal drug raid case on Simpson's home in 2001, a misdemeanor boating violation in 2002, a domestic violence call to his residence in 2003, and his writing of a fictional account of the murders of his former wife, Nicole Brown Simpson, and her friend, Ronald Goldman, called If I Did It: Confessions of the Killer.

 Galanter also represented Simpson in Nevada v.
 Simpson, et al. in which his client was charged with twelve felony counts including conspiracy, robbery, and kidnapping relating to an armed robbery which took place in a guest room (#1203) at the Palace Station Hotel in Las Vegas on September 13, 2007.
 Simpson and co-defendant Charles "C.J."
 Stewart were convicted on October 3, 2008, on all counts at the conclusion of a month-long jury trial held in Department 5 of the 8th District Court, Clark County, Nevada, in Las Vegas, Nevada.
 Upon his conviction, bail was revoked and the 61-year-old Simpson was remanded by District Judge Jackie Glass to the Clark County Detention Center pending sentencing, which took place on December 5, 2008, when Simpson was given terms of incarceration in the Nevada State Prison system totaling a maximum thirty-three years.